SGG-R$^{\rm 3}$: From Next-Token Prediction to End-to-End Unbiased Scene Graph Generation: Experiments

 \textbf{Datasets.} We evaluate our method on two standard SGG benchmarks.
 The first is the widely adopted Visual Genome (VG150) dataset~\cite{xu2017scene}, which includes 150 object categories and 50 relation categories, and follows the prior work~\cite{chen2024expanding, chen2025compile} to split image-graph pairs with 56,224 training, 5,000 validation, and 14,700 testing.
 The second is the Panoptic Scene Graph (PSG) dataset~\cite{yang2022panoptic}, constructed based on COCO~\cite{lin2014microsoft}, containing 80 thing categories, 53 stuff categories, and 56 relation categories.
 It provides 46,563 training pairs and 2,186 test pairs for evaluation.

 \textbf{Evaluation Metrics.} We follow the standard SGDET~\cite{xu2017scene} evaluation protocol for SGG, in which models must generate scene graphs directly from images without ground-truth object bounding boxes.
 The main evaluation metrics are Recall, mean Recall (mRecall), and zero-shot Recall (zsRecall).
 A triplet is correct only if both the subject and object bounding boxes have $\mathrm{IoU} \geq 0.5$ with their matched ground-truth boxes, and the subject, object, and predicate categories are all correctly predicted.
-Recall is computed per predicate category, mRecall averages the recall across all predicate categories, and zsRecall specifically measures the model’s generalization to relation triplets that are unseen during training.
+Recall is computed among all predicate categories, mRecall averages the recall per predicate category, and zsRecall specifically measures the model’s generalization to relation triplets that are unseen during training.
+We adopt $K=100$ for all recall calculations.

 \textbf{Implementation Details.} Our implementation is built upon the TRL~\cite{vonwerra2022trl} library, with vLLM~\cite{kwon2023efficient} for accelerated sampling during the RL stage.
 The training is conducted on 8 NVIDIA A800 (40GB) GPUs.
 Implementation details are provided in the Appendix~\ref{app:Experiment Configurations}.